-I think we do have great community engagement, but it is intermittent.
-People show up and participate in meetings when they can.
-Community involvement can always be improved.
+I think we do have great community engagement, but it can always be improved.
 We held an event at a Milwaukee church last June that really got one neighborhood excited about working on lead and justice issues.
-This group formed the Coalition on Lead Emergency (COLE) and meet monthly with community residents.
+This group formed the Coalition on Lead Emergency (COLE) and meets monthly with community residents.
 During these meetings we debate action steps and discuss solutions.
-For example, we are discussing whether the next course of action should be filters distributed to households or a long-term service line.
+For example, we are discussing whether the next course of action should be filters distributed to households or long-term service line replacements.

 You recently became a part of the River Network member community.
 How do you feel that membership will benefit you and your organization?

 I was just going through emails and saw that a few webinars are coming up.
 Having continued access to resources beyond the Milwaukee community is really valuable.
 We can connect with organizations locally and across the nation that are working on lead issues and learn about approaches to this issue that have been successful for other organizations.

 What kind of impact would you like to see your organization make in your community over the next 10 years?